Is 95 Percentile Good In CAT?

 • Shortlisting Strategy: Target schools where the 95th percentile rank you at the top of their shortlist profile with the help of tools like call predictors.
 Focus on spending your resources (application fee, time) on colleges where you realistically exceed cutoffs.
 If you get many calls, prioritize those institutions where your profile and interests best align.

 • Stay Current and Confident: Be well-read on business news, the economy, and your hobbies.
-Since GDs/PI often include current affairs and case discussions, regularly read newspapers or business journals.
+Since GDs/PI often include current affairs and case discussions, they regularly read newspapers or business journals.
 Show genuine enthusiasm and self-awareness in interviews.
 Confidence and clarity of goals go a long way in converting a call, even if your CAT score is high.

 FAQs

 Q1.
-Can I get into an IIM with a 95 percentile?
+Can I get into an IIM with a 95th percentile?

-Ans: A 95 percentile in CAT will secure interview calls from new IIMs like IIM Nagpur, Ranchi, Bodh Gaya, Raipur, Udaipur, Sirmaur, Sambalpur, Amritsar, and Jammu, as their cutoffs generally lie in the 90–96 percentile band.
+Ans: A 95th percentile in CAT will secure interview calls from new IIMs like IIM Nagpur, Ranchi, Bodh Gaya, Raipur, Udaipur, Sirmaur, Sambalpur, Amritsar, and Jammu, as their cutoffs generally lie in the 90–96 percentile band.
 However, legacy IIMs (Ahmedabad, Bangalore, Calcutta, Lucknow, and Kozhikode) typically shortlist at the 98th+ percentile, so the 95th percentile is unlikely to earn their calls unless you have exceptional diversity or work experience scores.

 Ans: Yes, the 95th percentile places you in the top 5% of all test-takers, making you highly competitive for nearly every premier MBA program in India outside the very top IIMs and FMS.